-- By Elias GrollElias Groll is an assistant editor at Foreign Policy.
-A native of Stockholm, Sweden, he received his undergraduate degree from Harvard University, where he was the managing editor of The Harvard Crimson., Hanna KozlowskaHanna Kozlowska is a fellow at Foreign Policy.
+- By Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
+He has written for the magazine since 2012 and is a graduate of Harvard University., Hanna KozlowskaHanna Kozlowska is a fellow at Foreign Policy.
 She previously worked as a fixer, researcher and freelance contributor for the New York Times in Poland, and as the associate editor for Poland Today, an English-language magazine.
 Her work has also appeared in the Huffington Post and several Polish publications.
 She graduated from Swarthmore College where she was coeditor in chief of The Daily Gazette.

 When every single editor of an Internet publication receives a press release claiming that growing numbers of eastern European women are seeking the protection of Western "sugar daddies" because of Russia’s invasion of Ukraine, it’s a difficult thing to ignore.

 So it was this week when SugarDaddyForMe.com sent nearly the entire staff of Foreign Policy an email with a decidely explosive headline: "Crimea Crisis Triggers Flood of Women from Eastern Europe Seeking Sugar Daddies, According to Dating Website."
 The press release went on to say that the women were leaving because of "the current geopolitical environment" — a clear nod to the chaos in Ukraine since Russia sent troops into Crimea in late February and early March.

 For a textbook example about how to make a buck off of resurgent Russian militarism and human desperation, look no further.